rstoyanchev/spring-mvc-31-indepth/infrastructure/ slides.md

 * `HandlerMapping` selects a `HandlerMethod`
 * Not a controller
-* `HandlerAdapter` simply invokes the method
+* `HandlerAdapter` invokes selected method
-* Not involved in selecting it
+* Doesn't know how it's chosen

 !SLIDE smaller
-# The example re-visited in 3.1
+# The code re-visited with 3.1

     @@@ java